Skip to content

 • Supported functionalities: See section Overview

-• Supported type(s) of structure: Plain text
+• Supported type(s) of structure: JSON

 • Supported verbosity level: Informational